haohanchen/Lecture_ChatGPT/README.md

 ## Case (con’d)

-Words that distinguishes the content-moderated tweets?
+What words distinguishes content-moderated tweets from the others?
 (Odds Ratio)

 <img src="images/Screenshot%202023-12-16%20at%2000.00.45.png"
 width="330" />